beartype/plum/README.md

 'float added'
 ```

-If you use other decorators, then `dispatch` must be the _last_ decorator:
+If you use other decorators, then `dispatch` must be the _outermost_ decorator:

 ```python
 class Real: